Safe Ministry Policy and Guidelines

 To determine the risk rating of a hazard, match the likelihood of the event happening with the severity of its consequences.
 Generally the higher the risk rating, the higher the priority in fixing the hazard.

-A spreadsheet to help leaders in undertaking Risk Assessments has been developed, and is available on the ‘Online EPAC’ website, or from the Church Office.
+A spreadsheet to help leaders in undertaking Risk Assessments has been developed.

 16) Record Keeping

 iii.
-Names of people allowed to collect child / young person (including non- contact orders).
+Names of people allowed to collect the child or young person (including any noncontact orders)

 iv.
-Relevant medical conditions.
-This should include allergies, disabilities and chronic health issues that the parent or guardian feels may be relevant to the child / young person’s participation in the group.
+Relevant medical conditions including allergies, disabilities and chronic health issues that the parent or guardian feels may be relevant to the child or young person’s participation in the group

 viii.
-Permission or otherwise in relation to the taking of photographs (see Item 11 Photos).
+Permission or otherwise in relation to the taking of photographs (see 11) Photos)

 Collect only relevant information.